3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 ```
 sudo -R chown mks:mks mainsail
 ```
-This should change the user & group of the `Mainsail` directory & all files & subdirectories back to your `mks` user profile & allow you to remove or update them.
+This is the recursive form of the command & should change the user & group of the `Mainsail` directory & all files & subdirectories back to your `mks` user profile & allow you to remove or update them.
 That `chown` command would probably work for the lock on `Klipper` & `Moonraker` too, but I chose to remove & reinstall them instead of messing about with it all as they could be deleted without modification, where as `Mainsail` could not.

-You choice if you try the `chown` command on `klipper` & `Moonraker` or not.
+Your choice if you try the `chown` command on `klipper` & `Moonraker` or not.

 ### YOU NEED TO HAVE MADE THAT DOWNLOAD BACKUP AT THE START BEFORE YOU DO THIS NEXT STEP OR YOU'RE IN TROUBLE!!